Photo of Sam Greeley

 Sam Greeley

-Samuel Greeley is an associate in the firm’s Washington, D.C. office representing clients in complex civil litigation and government investigations.
+Samuel Greeley is an associate in the firm’s Washington, DC office representing clients in complex civil litigation and government investigations.
 Sam's practice focuses on a broad range of high-stakes issues facing companies in the tech sector, including class actions, antitrust investigations and litigation, and federal agency enforcement matters.
 This includes advising clients on issues relating to cryptocurrency and digital assets, and how they can stay ahead of the quickly evolving enforcement and litigation landscape.
 He has also defended clients from class actions and white collar investigations in other industries, including life sciences and healthcare.

 A federal judge in the Western District of Texas recently sided with a growing trend of rulings adopting a narrow reading of the Video Privacy Protection Act (VPPA) in dismissing a putative class action against the operators of a Texas Longhorns email newsletter.
 The case involved tracking pixels embedded in videos that were linked in the newsletter but posted to public websites.
 The court held that because the plaintiffs had not made a durable commitment through signing up for the newsletter, and because videos were not embedded in the newsletter, plaintiffs failed to meet the definition of “consumer” as defined in the VPPA.Continue Reading Judge Highlights Trend of Narrow Reading of VPPA In Class Action Dismissal